figenkaradogan/uk-norway-cybersecurity-lab-study/README.md

-## Project Overview
+## Overview
-This repository presents a completed virtual penetration testing lab developed as part of my BSc (Hons) Cybersecurity degree.

-The project evaluates how national cybersecurity frameworks influence enterprise security posture by comparing:

-- 🇬🇧 **United Kingdom** – Cyber Essentials (compliance-driven baseline)
-- 🇳🇴 **Norway** – NSM-aligned implementation of NIS2 (risk-based approach)

-Two hardened Windows 11 systems were configured according to their respective frameworks and subjected to identical penetration testing techniques using Kali Linux.

-The objective was to assess differences in attack surface, visibility, and defensive effectiveness when regulatory requirements are translated into technical controls.
+This repository presents the technical lab work and findings from my BSc dissertation: an empirical study of how national cybersecurity regulatory frameworks shape security outcomes when subjected to identical penetration testing methodologies.
+The project addresses a gap identified in the literature: while UK and Norwegian frameworks are well documented in policy terms, no prior empirical work had compared their technical effectiveness under real attack conditions.
+This project fills that gap by constructing controlled virtual environments, configuring them to their respective national baselines, and running identical attack sequences against both
 ---

 ## Lab Environment